-Sandra Watson brings more than 20 years of economic development leadership and experience to Arizona.
-She and her teams successfully have attracted to Arizona hundreds of companies that have invested billions of dollars in capital and created more than 65,000 quality jobs.
-In her 17 years with the Arizona Department of Commerce, Ms. Watson served in multiple positions with increasing responsibilities and results.
-She has led Business Development, Business Attraction, Workforce and Marketing.
-She has also served as Director of Innovation and Technology, and she continues to be a leading participant in these sectors.
-Ms. Watson began her career in Canada, and brings not only a wealth of knowledge on the regional, state and national levels but can execute effectively on an international scale.
-Ms. Watson is a collaborative leader who excels in strategic thinking and relationship building.
-She worked tirelessly as a leader to implement the exciting new vision for the Arizona Commerce Authority (ACA), providing invaluable energy and stability during the transition from the Department of Commerce, and resulting in the establishment of ACA'S aggressive business plan the organization currently is executing.
-Sandra Watson earned an Honors Bachelor of Commerce Degree, and she has completed the Global Leadership Certification Program at the Thunderbird School of Management.
-In addition to sitting on numerous regional and statewide Boards of Directors.
+Sandra Watson brings more than 20 years of economic development leadership experience to Arizona.
+She and her teams have successfully attracted to Arizona hundreds of companies that have invested billions of dollars in capital and created more than 75,000 quality jobs.
+During her tenure with the Arizona Department of Commerce, and now the Arizona Commerce Authority (ACA), Ms. Watson served in positions with increasing responsibilities and results.
+She has led Business Attraction, Business Development, Innovation & Technology, Workforce and Marketing.
+She also served as Executive Director of the Governor’s Council of Innovation & Technology.
+Ms. Watson worked tirelessly to implement the new vision for the ACA and its aggressive 5-year business plan promoting the state’s pro-business, competitive value proposition.
+She provided invaluable leadership during the organization’s transition from the Department of Commerce into one of the nation’s first state-based public-private partnerships focused on economic development.
+Under her direction, the ACA leads statewide efforts assisting companies to locate, expand and grow – bringing high-wage jobs and capital investment to Arizona.
+Ms. Watson holds an Honors Bachelor of Commerce degree, and completed the Global Leadership Certification program at the Thunderbird School of Management.